• Skip to main content

 • Divide the dough up into equal pieces (50 to 60 grams each - 1.7 to 2.1 ounces each, best to use a kitchen scale), and using flour-dusted hands, shape each portion into a ball.
 Allow to rest for another 30 minutes (covered up by a clean linen towel).

-• Preheat frying oil (I used safflower oil) to 160°C/320°F and bake in batches (you will want the donuts to be able to swim on the surface) for 2 ½ minutes on each side (flip using your skimmer) or until golden on the outside.
+• Preheat frying oil (I used avocado oil) to 160°C/320°F and bake in batches (you will want the donuts to be able to swim on the surface) for 2 ½ minutes on each side (flip using your skimmer) or until golden on the outside.

-frying oil
+1 liter frying oil

 • Remove with a skimmer and transfer to a wire rack to let excess oil drip off.
 Immediately coat in cinnamon sugar, then fill with pumpkin butter once cool enough to handle.